persalys/persalys/python/doc/examples/examples.rst

 6-4-2 Results
 *************

-The FORM-IS result window contains the same tabs as the Monte Carlo result window and a **FORM results** tab to display the tabs of a FORM result window.
+The FORM-IS result window contains the same tabs as the Monte Carlo result window as well as a **FORM result** tab, which displays the tabs of a FORM result window.

 .. image:: FORM-IS_FORMresult.png
     :align: center